-- 1. The Comptroller appoints the Deputy Comptroller of Pension Investment and Cash Management and empowers the Deputy Comptroller with the ability to buy and sell securities on behalf of the Comptroller and to execute all agreements, instruments, documents and papers with the like power and effect as if the Comptroller had executed these documents in the performance of his statutory duties for LGAC. - 2.
-The Deputy Comptroller formulates an overall investment strategy, and disseminates the approved investment strategy to the Investment Officers at staff meetings, which are held at least quarterly, in writing as minutes of the meeting and orally, and confirmed in writing, as required by changing economic and market conditions and resulting strategy.
-Copies of all such correspondence are provided to the Compliance Officer. - 3.
-The Investment Officers implement the approved investment guidelines, making minor adjustments within the broader strategy as market conditions change, in the execution of their daily investment transactions commensurate with appropriate legal statutes, Bond Resolutions and policy considerations. - 4.
+- 1. The Comptroller appoints the Deputy Comptroller of Pension Investment and Cash ManagementCIO and empowers the Deputy ComptrollerCIO with the ability to buy and sell securities on behalf of the Comptroller and to execute all agreements, instruments, documents and papers with the like power and effect as if the Comptroller had executed these documents in the performance of his statutory duties for LGAC. - 2.
+The Deputy ComptrollerCIO formulates an overall investment strategy, and disseminates the approved investment strategy to the those members of the Comptroller's staff authorized to invest monies of the Common Retirement Fund and State Funds, who are also authorized to execute trades or direct the Trustee to execute trades on behalf of the Corporation, ("Investment OfficersOfficer") at staff meetings, which are held at least quarterly, in writing as minutes of the meeting and orally, and confirmed in writing, as required by changing economic and market conditions and resulting strategy.
+Copies of all such correspondence are providedavailable to the Compliance Officer. - 3.
+The Investment OfficersOfficer implements the approved investment guidelines, making minor adjustments within the broader strategy as market conditions change, in the execution of their daily investment transactions commensurate with appropriate legal statutes, Bond Resolutions and policy considerations. - 4.
 A legal opinion is obtained from LGAC's General Counsel when necessary.